spmallick/learnopencv/VGGT-vs-VGGT-Omega-3D-Reconstruction/README.md

 - `results/` holds every measurement as JSON, plus a human-readable run log.
 - `gltf/` holds four 3D reconstructions (VGGT and Omega, each in mixed and bf16) as `.gltf` and `.glb`, openable in any glTF viewer such as [gltf-viewer.donmccurdy.com](https://gltf-viewer.donmccurdy.com/).

-Built and tested on a 32 GB RTX 5090 with Python 3.10+.
-It runs on smaller NVIDIA GPUs too; scale the frame counts down for cards with less memory.